How to Make Penicillin at Home (Just in Case SHTF)

 • Strain the penicillin liquid through a coffee filter or sterilized cheesecloth.
 Catch the liquid in a sterile container.

-• Now you need to adjust the pH of the penicillin.
+• Now, you need to adjust the pH of the penicillin.
 Add a drop of hydrochloric acid and then test the pH.
-It will probably be a pH of around 5 when you start.
+It will probably have a pH of around 5 when you start.
 Keep adding drops and testing until you get a pH of 2.2.

 In theory, you could use this extracted penicillin now.
 However, the penicillin is very unstable.

 You’d have to use it right away.
-Considering that most infections need multiple rounds of antibiotics to treat, your whole efforts would be for nothing.
+Since most infections need multiple rounds of antibiotics to treat, your efforts would be for nothing.

-Thus, you have to do the fairly complicated and scientific step of further extracting the penicillin.
+Thus, you must do the fairly complicated and scientific step of further extracting the penicillin.

 Step 7: Further Extraction